JPvRiel/docker-rsyslog/README.md

 rsyslog is fast, highly adaptable, but notoriously difficult to configure via config files.
 This image tries to pre-package some common use-cases that can be controlled via setting env vars.
 The objective is to avoid needing to supply configuration in rainerscript or legacy config syntaxes.

 Some basic performance testing was done to adapt and override conservative defaults so that this container can function in the role of a central syslog service.
-Choices made in the default config were based on rough and ready benchmark suite hacked together at[benchmark-syslog](https://github.com/JPvRiel/benchmark-syslog).
+Choices made in the default config were based on rough and ready benchmark suite hacked together at [benchmark-syslog](https://github.com/JPvRiel/benchmark-syslog).

-However, for complex and flexible use-cases, it may be preferable to bind mount/supply a configuration file and directory instead.
+However, for complex and flexible use-cases, it may be preferable to bind mount/supply a configuration file and directory instead of using the config templated via confd.

 ### Inputs